meghana-kshirsagar/3DCNN_protein_structures/models/README.md

-Model files from 5 folds corresponding to the best hyperparameters found by the model
+3D CNN model files from 5 fold cross-validation corresponding to the best hyperparameters found by the model for each fold.